jaysylvester/citizen/README.md

 ### Configuration

+citizen tries to follow convention over configuration whenever possible, but some things are best handled by a config file.

-The `config` directory is optional and is used to store your app's configuration files in JSON format.
+The `config` directory is optional and contains configuration files for both citizen and your app in JSON format.
 You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

 1. citizen parses each JSON file whose name starts with "citizen" looking for a "hostname" key that matches the machine's hostname.
 If it finds one, it loads that configuration.
 2. If it can't find a matching hostname key, it looks for a file named citizen.json and loads that configuration.